After his arrest sparked the Tulsa Race Massacre, Dick Rowland disappeared

 “He was born Jimmy Jones,” around the year 1903, said Marc Carlson, director of special collections at the University of Tulsa’s McFarlin Library.

 “He and his two sisters were orphans in Vinita,” a small Oklahoma town about 60 miles from Tulsa, Carlson said.
-“They were unofficially adopted by a woman named Damie Ford.
+“They were unofficially adopted by a woman named Damie Ford.”

 He was probably 3 or 4 years old when she took him in.
 Ford eventually moved to Tulsa and married Dave Rowland, whose last name is sometimes spelled Roland or Rolland in public records.